tass23/ServUO_Pub54/README.md

 # [ServUO]

-Servuo is a community driven Ultima Online server emulator written in c#.
+ServUO was a community-driven Ultima Online server emulator written in C#, but it is someone's pet project instead.

 ### Version
 Publish 54 v1.0